Danny Willems -- Work In Progress

 dm_crypt-0 UUID=80edd8a0-51ef-43ac-b2c1-62ababd1809a /dev/disk/by-uuid/09179c27-02cd-43a8-a59b-fd6eb8ef9e32:/luks-keyfile:30 luks,keyscript=passdev

-Do not use keydev= or x-systemd.* options here; those are for systemd/dracut-based initramfs, not for initramfs-tools.
+Do not use keydev= or x-systemd.* options.
+Those are for systemd/dracut, not initramfs-tools.

 echo usb_storage | sudo tee -a /etc/initramfs-tools/modules